Azure/gpt-rag-agentic/README.md

                raise ValueError(f"Unknown strategy type: {strategy_type}")
    ```

-3. **Set the Environment Variable:**
-   Specify your custom strategy by setting the `AUTOGEN_ORCHESTRATION_STRATEGY` environment variable to `custom`.

-Ensure that the `AUTOGEN_ORCHESTRATION_STRATEGY` environment variable is correctly set to the name of the desired strategy, whether it is one of the predefined strategies or a custom strategy you have implemented.
+Ensure the `AUTOGEN_ORCHESTRATION_STRATEGY` environment variable is correctly set to the desired strategy name, whether a predefined strategy or a custom one you’ve implemented.

-### Summary

-Selecting the appropriate agent strategy is vital for optimizing the orchestrator's performance and ensuring it effectively meets your application's needs.
-By configuring the `AUTOGEN_ORCHESTRATION_STRATEGY` environment variable, you can easily switch between predefined strategies or introduce custom ones, providing the flexibility required for diverse operational scenarios.

-### Customizing Agent Strategies

-Define custom agent strategies by specifying unique agent behaviors.
-To create a custom strategy:
-1. Subclass `BaseAgentStrategy` and implement the `create_agents` method.
-2. Register the strategy in `AgentStrategyFactory` for environment variable selection.
+> [!NOTE]
+> The name `custom` is used here as an example.
+You should choose a name that best represents your specific case.

 ---